ecfeed/ecfeed.csharp/README.md

 _comment_ - The optional description of the execution.
 _custom_ - The optional dictionary of custom key-value pairs.

 Note, that each test must return a feedback, regardless whether it has passed or failed.
-In each test, only the first invocation of the 'addFeedback' method takes effect.
+In each test, only the first invocation of the 'AddFeedback' method takes effect.
 All subsequent invocations are neglected.

 Additionally, to the test generation method one optional argument can be added, namely 'label'.
 It provides a short description of the generated test suite.